-Founded in 1978 as an independent, 501(c)(3) not-for-profit organization, NCSBN can trace its roots to the American Nurses Association (ANA) Council on State Boards of Nursing.
+Founded in 1978 as an independent, 501(c)(3) not-for-profit organization, The National Council of State Boards of Nursing (NCSBN) can trace its roots to the American Nurses Association (ANA) Council on State Boards of Nursing.
 The impetus for its creation arose out of recognition that in order to guard the safety of the public, the regulation of nurses needed to be a separate entity from the organization representing professional nurses.
-The member boards that comprise NCSBN protect the public by ensuring that safe and competent nursing care is provided by licensed nurses.
-NCSBN is the vehicle through which boards of nursing act and counsel together on matters of common interest.
-These member boards are charged with the responsibility of providing regulatory excellence for public health, safety and welfare.
+NCSBN’s membership is comprised of boards of nursing (BONs) that are charged with the responsibility of providing regulatory excellence for public health, safety and welfare, and protecting the public by ensuring that safe and competent nursing care is provided by licensed nurses.
+NCSBN is the vehicle through which these BONs act and counsel together on matters of common interest.

-Beyond the on-going analysis and measurement of entry-level competence, NCSBN has been an active partner with boards of nursing in exploring issues related to health care, government policy, nursing practice, and regulatory processes and initiatives.
-NCSBN working with, through and on behalf of its Member Boards has and will continue to:
+Beyond ongoing analysis and measurement of entry-level competence, NCSBN is an active partner with BONs in exploring issues related to health care, government policy, nursing practice, and regulatory processes and initiatives.
+NCSBN is working with, through and on behalf of its member boards by: